VeiledFree

 I’ve broken my “healthy” scale into 5 categories that I consistently re-evaluate in myself:

-I won’t go into specific detail about how I nurture relationships, what activities I do with my daughter, or what all of my hobbies are, because that’s irrelevant right now.
+I don’t accomplish each of these every single day.
+I have to strategically plan and sprinkle these throughout my life to keep me energized, sane, and healthy.
+I won’t go into specific detail about how I nurture relationships, what activities I do with my daughters, or what all of my hobbies are, because that’s irrelevant right now.
 Each individual is different.

 I do believe what’s key in cultivating a healthy life for all of us is consistency and a plan.

+For instance, if I don’t sit down and prioritize each of these areas into my schedule, I’m living a reactive life instead of a proactive life.
 And it took me a second to figure this out, because I would get so busy and one day realize that I’d neglected catching up with any of my friends for a few weeks.
 That’s not healthy.
 A girl’s gotta have support and love from her girlfriends…

 So, intentionality is vital to healthy living.
 I’ve finally figured out a schedule that keeps our family healthy in between the daily work grind:

-• Quality time with my friends and my parents are always worked in once per week
+- Quality time with my friends and my parents are always worked in once per month

-• Business events scheduled in advance – usually twice per month
+- Business events scheduled in advance

 5 Comments